You are hereSuper Cropping Marijuana: Simple Secret to Bigger Yields

 When there are multiple colas, you should super-crop the same location on multiple colas.
 When there's only one main cola, you supercrop the bendy, greener growth towards the top.

-STEP TWO: Grab the branch and squeeze with firm pressure between your thumb and forefinger.
+Grab the branch and squeeze with firm pressure between your thumb and forefinger.
+This helps "loosen" the joint you are about to make.
+You know you've succeeded when this part of the stem feels a little crushed.

-With that being said, these plants are surprisingly resilient.
+With that being said, cannabis plants are surprisingly resilient.
 If you don't bend the super-crop site hard enough, she will just bounce back to where she was in a few hours.

 You know you've succeeded when the plant now appears somewhat 'broken' and now rests at a 90 degree angle where you bent her, and the branch stays down.